 Ludwig sat in the corner of his room, hugging himself, rocking back and forth while the high-pitch whistle kept ringing inside his head.
-He looked up at the mirror and miserably exclaimed, “This was NOT part of our bargain?!”
+He looked up at the mirror and miserably exclaimed, “This was not part of our bargain?!”

 “Not part of our bargain?”
 The image of the Schattenmann would flicker with every word.
 “If I recall, you promised you’d give me anything, in exchange to become the greatest composer the world had seen since the death of Mozart.
 You promised, and I delivered.
-And now, everyone in the world, from here on until the end of days, people will know the name of BEETHOVEN!”
+And now, everyone in the world, from here on until the end of days, people will know the name of Beethoven!”